HarcourtsAcademy/grav/user/pages/02.courses/10.leadership/01.leadership/course.md

     list: |
       <h3>Partners in Excellence (Half day)</h3>

       Harcourts, the Academy and you, our leaders, must be partners in excellence in order to help our people succeed.
-This programme has been designed to demonstrate how the academy can be your biggest recruitment and retention tool.
+This programme has been designed to demonstrate how the Academy can be your biggest recruitment and retention tool.
 It aims to increase awareness of the products and services available and for you to know what your people are learning at the Academy.
 You will explore programmes and resources that will assist you to recruit, grow and retain great team members in sales, property management and administration.

       <h3>Leadership – The Critical Ingredient (One day)</h3>